 The length of your credit history is another example of information that impacts your FICO and VantageScore credit scores.
 Having older accounts on your credit reports will benefit you.

-2. Most Americans Have Good Credit
+2. 69% of Americans Have a Good Credit Score

 It does take some effort to earn and maintain good credit scores.
 But, according to the credit bureau Experian, many Americans are actually quite good at doing so.